Skip to main content

 Quantities and clearances

 4.2.11.1.
-(1) Except as provided in Sentence (2), the quantities and clearances for flammable liquids and combustible liquids stored in containers in outdoor storage areas shall conform to Table 4.2.11.A.
+(1) Except as provided in Sentence (2), the quantities and clearances for flammable liquids and combustible liquids stored in containers in outdoor storage areas shall conform to Table 4.2.11.1.

-(2) The clearances required in Sentence (1) do not apply where not more than 5000 L of flammable liquids or combustible liquids are stored adjacent to a building on the same property, and
+(2) The clearances required in Sentence (1) do not apply where not more than 5000 L of flammable liquids or combustible liquids are stored adjacent to a building on the same property, provided that either

-(a) the building is 1 storey in building height and used primarily for the storage or handling of flammable liquids or combustible liquids, or
+(a) the building is limited to 1 storey in building height and is used primarily for the storage or handling of flammable liquids or combustible liquids, or

-(b) the exposed wall has a fire-resistance rating not less than 2 h and has no openings within 3 m of such outdoor storage.
+(b) the exposed wall has a fire-resistance rating of at least 2 h and has no openings within 3 m of such outdoor storage.

 Class IA50001.56